OutSystems/docs-product/src/ref/apis/runtimepublic-db/call-a-stored-procedure.md

 ---
-summary: Use the RuntimePublic.Db API to call a stored procedure.
+summary: Explore how to call a stored procedure using .NET native objects in OutSystems 11 (O11).
 tags:
 locale: en-us
 guid: 7b30a0ca-ff76-47b2-8183-6f0974bbf2d1